rubocode/iTask/framework/strategies/index.md

 ## Strategies

-> Have the courage to follow your heart and intuition.
-They somehow know what you truly want to become.
+> The only way to do great work is to love what you do.
+If you haven’t found it yet, keep looking.
+Don’t settle.
 > **Steve Jobs**

 | [Facets](facets) | [Buckets](buckets) |